 Starting all over again

-Many beginners, as well as experienced coders, when asking about their feeling when using Angular, share similar sensation: perception of starting from scratch.
+Many beginners, as well as experienced coders, when asking about their feeling when using Angular, share a similar sensation: perception of starting from scratch.
 The reason for this feeling is Angular’s high grade of universality and flexibility.
-Even if working with Angular for years, there is always some space for new exploration.
+Even if you worked with Angular for years, there is always some space for new exploration.